Remoting into DCS

 - Type:

-and hit enter/return. - If asked to confirm, answer with
+pkg install openssland hit enter/return. - If asked to confirm, answer with

-y
+y - Type:

-ssh [connection address here]
+ssh [connection address here], and hit enter/return.

 iOS